Baya Clare ~ 651-600-5990 ~ firstname.lastname@example.org

 I have training as a Spiritual Director from the Spiritual Direction Certificate Program, as well as an M.A. in theology from St Catherine University in Saint Paul, Minnesota.

 My spiritual path and community are Christian, which is a big, broad tent, and I mostly work with people from Christian traditions.
 I also have experience working with people from other, or eclectic, or no spiritual traditions.
-Spiritual paths are many and varied, and my role is to help you listen to the way God is calling you, not to try to impose or enforce a way.
+Spiritual paths are many and varied, and my role is to help directees listen to the way God is calling them, not to try to impose or enforce a way.
 I also have 12-Step Program experience, and hear 5th Steps as part of my spiritual direction practice.

 I am a Sister of St. Joseph, meaning that I am a vowed member of a Catholic women’s religious community.
 We have been around for almost 400 years, serving in many and varied ways and places.
 Here’s some more info about us.

 One meeting per month is usual in most spiritual direction practice, though some people come more often, and some less.
-We can work together to find a rhythm that works for you.

 Because I am currently completing a practicum toward my spiritual direction certificate, there is no charge for my services.